 The description provided here does not account for forces which the quantum system exerts back onto the classical system.
 This deficiency is insignificant in those cases in which many degress of freedom of the protein matrix are weakly coupled to the quantum process.
 This situation arises, for example, in electron transfer, in which case long-range Coulomb forces couple essentially the whole protein matrix to the quantum process; in this case the effect of the protein motion on the electron transfer involves many small, additive contributions such that a back-reaction of the quantum system becomes actually immaterial.
-However, in case that some degrees of freedom of the protein matrix are strongly affected by the quantum system such that the curve crossing event induces forces which correlate the protein motion with the evolution of the quantum system, one must resort to a description combining quantum mechanics and classical molecular dynamics as outlined in other sections of these proceedings.
+However, in case that some degrees of freedom of the protein matrix are strongly affected by the quantum system such that the curve crossing event induces forces which correlate the protein motion with the evolution of the quantum system, one must resort to a description combining quantum mechanics and classical molecular dynamics.
 But even if such behaviour arises, which is expected to be the case only for a small number of degrees of freedom, one is left with a need to account for contributions of the remaining degrees of freedom, for which purpose one may want to resort to a description as outlined below.

-The lecture describes first the case in which the force generated by the quantum system and influencing the protein is not neglected.
+First we consider the case in which the force generated by the quantum system and influencing the protein is not neglected.
 Representing the protein as an ensemble of harmonic oscillators permits one to solve the response of the protein.
 This renders a closed evolution equation for the density matrix of the quantum system which exhibits a non-linear term accounting for the effect of the quantum system onto the protein and back onto the quantum system.
 The latter term is neglected in the following sections and two approaches are considered.
-In a first approach the protein matrix is represented as a classical system which contributes time-dependent secular terms to the Hamiltonian of the quantum system [1].
-We demonstrate how these terms affect the curve crossing process, resorting to the well-known Kubo theory of line shapes [4].
+In a first approach the protein matrix is represented as a classical system which contributes time-dependent secular terms to the Hamiltonian of the quantum system [46].
+We demonstrate how these terms affect the curve crossing process, resorting to the well-known Kubo theory of line shapes [21].
 We show how the stochastic process which represents the time dependence of the stated secular terms can be characterized through an independent molecular dynamics simulation.
 We focus, in particular, on the case that the stochastic process is of the Ornstein-Uhlenbeck type, i.e., corresponds to a Gaussian equilibrium distribution of diagonal energies; in this case a simple analytical description for the quantum system can be given.
-In a second approach [2, 3], often referred to as the spin-boson model, we consider the case that the protein matrix is represented through a bath of quantum mechanical oscillators linearly coupled to the quantum system, but not subject to energy redistribution.
+In a second approach [61, 60], often referred to as the spin-boson model, we consider the case that the protein matrix is represented through a bath of quantum mechanical oscillators linearly coupled to the quantum system, but not subject to energy redistribution.
 We show that the overall effect of such bath depends on average quantities which, at physiological temperatures, can be rather readily obtained from classical molecular dynamics simulations.
 The second approach can be shown to become equivalent to the first approach in certain limits, e.g., at high (physiological) temperatures and for line shape functions which are wide compared to the frequencies involved in energy redistribution among protein vibrational modes, limits which prevail in case of electron transfer in proteins.
-We complete the lecture with a discussion of applications of the suggested descriptions.

-2 The Generic Model: Two-State Quantum System Coupled to an Oscillator
+18.2 The Generic Model: Two-State Quantum System Coupled to an Oscillator